google-research-datasets/imagenet_pi/README.md

 # ImageNet-PI

 ImageNet-PI is a relabelled version of the standard ILSVRC2012 ImageNet dataset, in which the labels are provided by a collection of 16 deep neural networks with different architectures pre-trained on the standard ILSVRC2012.
-It also provides provides privilegd information (PI) about the annotation process in the form of model confidences on each label and meta-data about the networks.
+It also provides privilegd information (PI) about the annotation process in the form of model confidences on each label and meta-data about the networks.
 The goal of this dataset is to encourage further research on PI and label noise by providing a new large-scale benchmark for research in this area.

 ## Download instructions